afni/docker_v1/README.md

 ---

-# Build and run the container locally (any OS)
+# Technical notes to build locally (any OS)

 Most users will run the AFNI docker using the distributed launcher script, as described [above](launching-the-afni-docker-any-os).

-If you prefer to build the image directly using the localized source files under the afni_docker_universal directory, you can do the following.
+If you prefer to build the docker image directly using the localized source files under the afni_docker_universal directory, you can do the following.

 1. Get the current GitHub repository for the AFNI docker, with: